 - Ariba (spend management)

-Regardless of the obvious overlap in functionality, the varying platforms, and the question of whether they work seamlessly for the customer now… does the combined effort of 11 companies plug the Supplier Relationship Management hole – or is the result just a larger “suite” of disjointed products?
+Regardless of the obvious overlap in functionality, the varying platforms, and the question of whether they work seamlessly for the customer now (they don’t)… does the combined effort of 11 companies plug the Supplier Relationship Management hole – or is the result just a larger “suite” of disjointed products?

 Jim Collins spoke of the “Hedgehog” concept in his best-selling book, Good to Great.
 The message was that great companies pinpoint the intersection of three overlapping circles: What lights your fire (“passion”)?
 What could you be best in the world at (“best at”)?
 What makes you money (“driving resource”)?
 What he argued against was that greatness would elude those companies that are constantly chasing anything that they can make money at.
 This, as opposed to the hedgehog (which knows one big thing), is the fox, which knows many small things.